Donotalo/playground-8bjr8a2j/lessons/lesson06.md

 =>
 ```

 `=>` is the default U-Boot prompt.
 U-Boot is ready to take commands.
 Type `help` and press `Enter` to see available commands.
 Try some of the commands and see U-Boot's responses.
+U-Boot will see the hardware that's provided by QEMU.

 QEMU can be exited by pressing `Ctrl+A` followed by `X`.